 Noah M. Galton

-Noah Galton is a trial attorney who understands the importance of knowing his clients’ businesses and the fast-paced environments in which they operate.
-From assisting condemning authorities with large-scale land acquisition projects to defending entities involved in complex commercial disputes, Noah has experience providing creative legal solutions in high-stakes litigation.
+Noah Galton is a trial attorney and a problem solver.
+From assisting condemning authorities and landowners with large-scale land acquisition projects and eminent domain matters, to defending entities involved in complex commercial disputes, Noah has experience providing creative legal solutions in high-stakes litigation.

 B.S., with highest honors, University of Texas at Austin

 Condemning Authority Representation: Representation of river authorities, electricity providers, oil/gas midstream and interstate pipeline companies, railroads, municipal utility districts, special utility districts, regional mobility authorities, municipalities, and independent schools districts in the acquisition of real property rights for extensive public projects aimed at expanding critical infrastructure in the State of Texas.
 Exemplar projects include:

 - Assisted electric utility with time-sensitive renewable energy project involving the acquisition of over 600 parcels, spanning over 300 miles, and crossing 11 counties in Northwest Texas for a high-voltage transmission line, including negotiation of real property interests with affected landowners, coordination of efforts amongst a wide array of engineers, valuation experts, and land acquisition agents, and, when necessary, the pursuit of eminent domain proceedings to jury verdict.

 - Aided river authority with numerous projects geared towards constructing and/or upgrading transmission facilities throughout Central and South Texas, including assisting in the acquisition of dozens of parcels and obtaining property interests through eminent domain, where necessary.